 Services such as construction, software development, web development, marketing, and advertising often fall under this pricing method.
 It works well for both finite projects and subscription services.

 Customers also like it because they have more control over their budget and service.
 They can track and manage the service they pay for according to their needs instead of paying a flat fee that may or may not exceed their actual needs.

 Most time and materials contracts are broken down into phases.
 Typically, the service provider checks in with the customer at the end of each step to review what has been accomplished and verify where they are in the client’s budget.

 The Pros and Cons of Time and Material Contracts

 There are multiple benefits to this fixed-price alternative.
-The high level of flexibility allows for you to compensate for unexpected changes or cover unanticipated overages.
+The high level of flexibility allows you to compensate for unexpected changes or cover unanticipated overages.

 However, with this flexibility comes certain risks.
 It’s easy for these contracts to drift out of scope.
 A 3-month project can turn into 6-months if the customer keeps adding to the list of expectations.

-Also, if your client has a limited budget, you will be required to monitor and gauge your expenditure on each phase to make sure you stay within the client’s limitations.
+Also, if your client has a limited budget, you will be required to monitor and gauge your expenditure on each phase to ensure you stay within the client’s limitations.
 Communication between the service provider and the client is often pretty frequent due to the need to supervise the project from start to finish.